 Traits: Larger than the Husky, Alaskan Malamutes are powerful and built for hauling heavy loads.
 Their dense, waterproof coat keeps them warm in harsh conditions.

-Considerations: Malamutes need consistent training and socialization due to their strong-willed nature.
+Things to consider: Malamutes need consistent training and socialisation due to their strong-willed nature.

 Saint Bernard